jcarter2014/AlamofireStructs/README.md

 # AlamofireStructs
-An update to Bitcoin Price
+An update to Bitcoin Price.
 I've cleaned up the code from BitcoinPrice and added search bar functionality.